kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 ##### 5. Handover readiness
 Once the screens are approved, the project is checked against the Definition of Readiness for the Design team and prepared for handover.
 At this step I ensure that:

-* Screens exist for both iOS & Android behaviours
+* screens exist for both iOS & Android behaviours
 * Design System components are checked, updated or incorporated as necessary
-* Section and frame names, localisation keys and tokens are consistent
+* section and frame names, localisation keys and tokens are consistent
-* Behaviour annotation is added as necessary
+* behaviour annotation is added as necessary

 After this the screens with their comments are marked as Ready for Development together with all the annotations and attached to the relevant Tech tickets.